10 Harmful Side Effects Of Mobile Phones On Teenagers

 According to a survey, cyberbullying makes teenagers sad and unwilling to attend school.
 This study has also found that children who are cyberbullied have a higher risk of psychosomatic problems, such as frequent headaches, problems falling asleep, a higher rate of anxiety, and depression(7).

-Cyberbullying is much more difficult to identify than physical bullying as it tends to be more invisible.
+Cyberbullying is one of the most adverse effects of social media on children and teens.
+It is much more difficult to identify than physical bullying as it tends to be more invisible.
 Also, the perpetrators can hide behind the anonymity offered by the internet.

 protip_icon Experts say